kermitt2/entity-fishing/Readme.md

 (N)ERD performs the following tasks:

-* entity recognition and disambiguation against Wikidata and Wikipedia in a raw text, partially-annotated text segment,
+* entity recognition and disambiguation against Wikidata and Wikipedia in a raw text or partially-annotated text segment,
 ![(N)ERD](doc/images/screen2.png)

 * entity recognition and disambiguation against Wikidata and Wikipedia at document level, for example a PDF with layout positioning and structure-aware annotations,